BravoHoseok/IONIQ-HEV-EV/README.md

 <img src="./Img/AEPE_Delta1.jpg"><br>
 <strong>Fig.2) Ideal sensitivity sum of each segment, when touching the slider touch sensor

-However, as shown in **Fig.3)**, it is different in the real world.
+However, it is different in the real world as shown in **Fig.3)**.
 The reason is that the slide touch sensors were designed with a small size, erratic patterns between the connection, and the sensors were located under a concave cover panel.

 <p align="center">
 <img src="./Img/AEPE_Delta2.jpg"><br>